 Please reach out to the appropriate services if you’re struggling with a sudden change in your income or living situation.
 If you feel like your anxiety is not manageable, talk to a health professional - there’s nothing wrong with getting help or medication to support you in dealing with anxiety.

-How to look after your anxiety during COVID-19 lockdown
+How to look after your anxiety during COVID-19 uncertainty and lockdown

 Anxiety is our body’s response to stress and threats.
 Sometimes your brain, heart, lungs, stomach and muscles get together for a super-quick committee meeting (without your permission) and decide that you are in danger.
 They start working overtime to get you out of the situation and the result is… well, not a fun time.